mravanini/mammography-workshop/README.md

 Today we will learn how to classify mammography images into 5 different categories using Amazon SageMaker, Amazon GroundTruth, AWS StepFunctions, AWS Lambda, and much more!

-You will need to use your an AWS account for this workshop, and all information will be provided through this documentation.
+You will need to use an AWS account for this workshop, and all information will be provided through this documentation.

 **Let's begin!**